 With so much needing to be done for an early stage startup, however, going even a day without doing work, let alone a whole weekend, can result in falling behind.
 This creates a challenge when trying to make time for those who are most important in your life, as well as giving yourself some down time, so that you can maintain a positive balance for the long haul.
 I have been guilty of falling short in this area (apologies to just-about-every-person-i-know for this), but I am trying my darndest to get it right.

-How I’ve been able to make progressimage of a balance
+How I’ve been able to make progress

 What I’ve been doing recently is scheduling work time every day, so that when it’s not work time, it’s personal time.
 If you work best in the daytime, schedule time off at night.
 If you work best at night, have off in the morning.
 If you’re an all day type of person, schedule a couple of breaks throughout.
 And for the times when you’re in a flow and want to continue past a scheduled stoppage, make up for it by adjusting the next day’s schedule.